-Types of objects in Python:
+Types of Objects in Python

-Purpose of float() method in Python:
+Purpose of the float()

 a = float(“3.14”)